-The Puget Sound Climate Preparedness Collaborative is hosting the Shoreline Management Planning Workshop.
+The Puget Sound Climate Preparedness Collaborative hosted the Addressing Sea Level Rise in Shoreline Master Programs Workshop on August 2, 2018.
 Over the next two years, shoreline jurisdictions in the Puget Sound region will update their Shoreline Master Programs, creating an opportunity to strengthen local-level responses to sea level rise.
-This one-day workshop will address how to best incorporate sea level rise projections into the Shoreline Master Programs update.
+This one-day workshop addressed how to best incorporate sea level rise projections into the Shoreline Master Programs update.

 - The latest sea level rise projections produced through the Washington Coastal Resilience Project

 - How local jurisdictions have incorporated sea level rise in their Shoreline Master Programs and related shoreline planning efforts

 - State-level efforts to develop guidance on sea level rise in Shoreline Master Program planning

 - Local and cross-jurisdictional opportunities, challenges, and needs related to addressing sea level rise in shoreline planning